 Kolkata, a part of India that’s as richer in nature as it is in history.
-With that in mind, we’ve a list of places to visit around Kolkata that are an amalgamation of both nature and history at their best.
-Tread along these lesser known weekend getaways near Kolkata to enjoy rains and be amazed!
+With that in mind, we have a list of places to visit around Kolkata that are an amalgamation of both nature and history at their best.
+Tread along these lesser-known weekend getaways near Kolkata to enjoy rains and be amazed!

 The beach town near Kolkata, Mandarmani houses one of the longest beaches in India.
 Sparsely populated, it makes for an ideal getaway especially in the monsoons when you can enjoy a dip in the sea while it rains pleasantly.
-Apart from the waves and rains, the resort located very to the beach which offers a beautiful view of the beach and during high tides, the waves sprinkle water over the resorts lawns.
+Apart from the waves and rains, the resort located very to the beach which offers a beautiful view of the beach and during high tides, the waves sprinkle water over the lawns of the resort.

 Owing to its location in the coal belt of India on the Barakar river near Kolkata, Maithan is often called the ‘Kashmir of Koyalanchal’.
 The town is developed around the Maithan Dam and reservoir which is the largest dam of the Damodar Valley Corporation in India.
 Famous for its beauty, hills and clear blue water, it is a treat to the eyes in the monsoons.
 Nearby attractions include – Chammack Pahar or Spoon Island, a patch of land that looks like an inverted spoon located in the middle of the reservoir, Kalyaneeshwari Temple, Deer Park, among others.